 - Men’s Collegiate Division Finals

-The NAIGC (National Association of Intercollegiate Gymnastics Clubs) concluded their 28th annual National Championships in Sacramento, Calif., on April 16, 2016.
-This was the largest national event to date with over 1,100 competitors, representing 88 clubs from across the country, participated in the three-day competition.
+The NAIGC (National Association of Intercollegiate Gymnastics Clubs) concluded their 27th annual National Championships in Philadelphia, PA on April 11, 2015.
+Nearly 1,100 competitors, representing 87 clubs from across the country, participated in the three-day competition.

 Oklahoma – Men’s Collegiate Division Champions

 The National Association of Intercollegiate Gymnastics Clubs (NAIGC) is dedicated to the promotion and support of collegiate and adult club gymnastics “for the love of the sport.”
 The NAIGC hosted its first annual national championships in 1989.
 In 2006, the NAIGC incorporated as a non-profit and elected its first Board of Directors.
 The NAIGC was recognized as a tax-exempt public charity in 2008.

 Today, an elected Board of Directors, alongside its advisors, runs the NAIGC.
 Most of these dedicated volunteers are current and former college club gymnasts.
 The NAIGC hosts this annual national championship meet, as well as other gymnastics events throughout the year and supports its member clubs with a variety of technological and administrative services.

 Club membership in the NAIGC is open to any collegiate and/or adult gymnastics club in the United States.
 Individual membership is open to anyone with an interest in club gymnastics.
 For more information, visit naigc.net.